 SI.
-Grant Amount Major/ Audit Observation Reply/rebuttal No. (₹ in crore) Object head debited 20.
-18- Ministry of Corporate Affairs 36.78 3451/50 The Ministry booked an expenditure of ₹ 36.78 crore, incurred on the modernisation, computerization and networking under the object head '50-Other Charges'.
+No. Grant Amount (₹ in crore) Major/ Object head Audit Observation Reply/rebuttal 20.
+18 Ministry 36.78 debited 3451/50 The Minister he led as a literal 20.
+18- Ministry of Corporate Affairs 30.78 3431/30 The Ministry booked an expenditure of ₹ 36.78 crore, incurred on the modernisation, computerization and networking under the object head '50-Other Charges'.
 The activities were components of service delivery project whereby service provider is required to make upfront investment of hardware, software and networking etc. and render services.
 The expenditure should have been segregated and classified under object heads '13-Office Expenses' and '28-Professional Services'.
 The Ministry stated (August 2014) that necessary corrections in booking the expenses under the object head '28-Professional Services' would be made with effect from the year 2015-16.
 The reply of the Ministry is not tenable since expenditure on hardware and software items are also to be booked under '13-Office Expenses'.
 The Ministry emphasized (October 2014) that the budget head 'Modernization, Computerization and Networking' has been created for Mission Mode Project of e-Governance, whereby, Service Provider was entrusted to create infrastructure in BOT (Built- Operate-Transfer) model to deliver services.
 Any hardware procured for the project remained a property of such service provider.
 Only at the end of Project cycle in January 2013, the assets have been taken- over by the Ministry for handing over to the new Service Provider for next six years.
 In fact the new Service provider is likely to replace most of the hardware due to technological obsolescence.
 The contention of the Ministry does not preclude it to classify the expenditure on hardware items etc. under the object head '13-Office Expenses'.
 Moreover, the definition of the object head '28- Professional Services' is definite as per extant rules and it does not include the expenditure on these items.
-21. 28-Ministry of Development of North Eastern Region 3.00 3601/28 The Ministry released grants of ₹ 3.00 crore under Major Head '3601- Transfer to State Government' which was incorrectly booked under object head '28-Professional Services' instead of object heads meant for grants.
-Reply awaited (February 2015).
+21. 28-Ministry of Development of North Eastern 3.00 3601/28 The Ministry released grants of ₹ 3.00 crore under Major Head '3601- Transfer to State Government' which was incorrectly booked under object head '28-Professional Services' Reply awaited (February 2015).